 provided that any variation in the photometric characteristics is in compliance with the technical provisions for the lamp concerned.

 5.9.3.
-The photometric characteristics of a direction indicator lamp of categories 1, 1a, 1b, 2a or 2b may be varied during a flash by sequential activation of light sources as specified in paragraph 5.6. of Regulation No. 6 or paragraph 5.6.11. of UN Regulation No. 148.
+The photometric characteristics of a direction-indicator lamp of categories 1, 1a, 1b, 2a or 2b may be varied during a flash by sequential activation of light sources as specified in paragraph 5.6. of UN Regulation No. 6 or paragraph 5.6.11. of UN Regulation No. 148.

-This provision shall not apply when direction indicator lamps of categories 2a and 2b are operated as emergency stop signal according to paragraph 6.23.1. of this Regulation.
+This provision shall not apply when direction-indicator lamps of categories 2a and 2b are operated as emergency stop signal according to paragraph 6.23.1. .

 5.9.4.
 Answer-back signal may flash and/or vary in luminous intensity and/or vary in apparent surface.